Brijuni Islands National Park off the western coast of Istria

 Planning Your Visit

-• Book tickets in advance during peak summer season
+• Book tickets in advance during peak summer

 • Arrive at Fažana at least 30 minutes before departure